 Table of Contents

-➜ CLAT, or Common Law Admission Test, is administered by the Consortium of National Law Universities to students seeking admission to National Law Universities (other than NLU Delhi and NLU Meghalaya) five-year LLB and LLM programs.
+➜ CLAT, or Common Law Admission Test, is administered by the Consortium of National Law Universities to students seeking admission to National Law Universities (other than NLU Delhi and NLU Meghalaya) in their five-year LLB and LLM programs.

 ➜ Meanwhile, NLU Delhi conducts AILET or All India Law Entrance Test to enroll students in its BA LLB and LLM programs.